typedb-osi/typedb-cti/README.md

 INFO:utils.queries:Total groups 4

 ```

-Statistically speaking if I have a shorter list of TTP there will be a greater chance to map to many more threat groups.
+If fewer TTPs are supplied, then there's a greater chance to map TTPs to many more threat groups.
+For example, just looking at T1189 results in 24 different threat groups:
-For example:

 ```
 python explorer.py --infer_group --ttp T1189
 ```
-Result in 24 groups.

-Please note that the utility will also check for existing TTP for example:
+The same command will also check if a TTP exists in TypeDB CTI.
+In this example, T1234 doesn't exist:
 ```
 python explorer.py --infer_group --ttp T1234
 ```
-doesn't exist and will throw an error.
+In this case, the Explorer Utility throws the following error:

 ```
 ERROR:utils.queries:TTP T1234 not in database
 ```

-### General stats of key entities in the database
+### General Statistics of Key Entities
+The Explorer Utility also provides the ability to display general information about TypeDB CTI.

 ```
 python explorer.py --stats
 ```
-Result:
+This command will list the number of instances for a few key entity types:

 ```
 INFO:utils.queries:Total Intrusions Sets 138